-We have completed recruitment for the coming semester, but feel free to apply and we will reach out when positions open again!
+We will not be taking on students this summer, but feel free to apply and we will reach out when positions open again!

 Our lab is highly interdisciplinary and welcomes trainees from diverse backgrounds and levels of experience.
 We have high expectations, and train undergraduates so that are able to operate on par with graduate students.
 This requires significant mentored time and access to lab resources.
 To ensure that mentor-mentee relationships are mutually beneficial, we require the following:

 Minimum year-long commitment: We expect that new students will start with the idea that they are making a year-long commitment (2 consecutive semesters, Spring/Fall or Fall/Spring), and ideally will plan to spend at least one summer in the lab to maximize project productivity.

 Weekly commitment: We are looking for students who can spend 10 hours a week, and at least two separate blocks of 3-4 hours in the lab.
 These blocks should be M-F between 8 am and 6 pm.
 Hours may become more flexible once lab mentors have assessed and affirmed research independence.